tcgoetz/MacOSAutomation/README.md

 * Cleanup the Music.app metadata:
   * Clear a tracks skips count when the track hasn't been skipped in skips count weeks.
 * Sync metadata from Swinsian to Music.app.
-* Synch meatadata from Music.app to Swinsian.
+* Synch metadata from Music.app to Swinsian.

 ## Installing